Header image

 Hiii, Liz here!
 I’ve been sport climbing since I was eight years old, and my love for the sport has only grown since then.
 For over 10 years I’ve participated in bouldering and lead climbing competitions, climbed outdoors regularly and dedicated many of my free evenings to training.

-skills.
-After moving to Eindhoven, I had to stop giving training sessions there, so I am stoked to give the Thursday trainings here at ESAC.
-Young
+At my youth club, I started coaching young children, which I found very fun and rewarding as I could help them with developing their skills.
+After moving to Eindhoven, I had to stop giving trainings there, so I am stoked to give the Thursday trainings here at ESAC.

 Hi I'm Alea and I have been climbing since I was 13 and spent four years on the competition team at Neoliet Eindhoven Noord.
 Unfortunately, due to COVID, I only got to compete in two years of youth lead comps.
 I also really enjoy climbing outdoors, there’s something special about climbing on real rock.